Charged rotating Casimir wormholes: Introduction

-In this paper, we extend the analyses of \cite{Gar23} and \cite{GaT24b} by considering a rotating TW that incorporates an additional SET, beyond the Casimir and thermal tensors, to account for the presence of an electric field.
+In this paper, we extend the analyses of \cite{Gar23} and \cite{GaT24b} by considering a rotating traversable wormhole that includes an additional stress-energy tensor, beyond the Casimir and thermal contributions, in order to account for the presence of an external electric field.
 The resulting solutions describe electrically charged rotating Casimir wormholes.
 More specifically, in Sec.~\ref{sec:2}, we outline the fundamental elements of the rotating metric, along with the matter/energy sources that describe our system.
-In Sec.\ref{sec:3}, we solve the EFE and determine the permissible values for the angular parameter $\Omega(r)$ that ensures the existence of an electrically charged configuration.
-Furthermore, we derive the explicit form of the thermal SET, which is essential for the consistency and validity of the field equations.
+In Sec.~\ref{sec:3}, we solve the EFE by forcing the redshift and shape functions of the rotating manifold to match those of the static charged Casimir wormhole~\cite{Gar23}, ensuring this way consistency between the two configurations when rotation stops.
+The field equations then determine the allowed angular velocity function $\Omega(r)$ as well as the explicit form of the thermal stress-energy tensor required to support these functions.
 In Sec.~\ref{sec:ExpOmega}, we explore a potential wormhole solution in which the rotation undergoes an exponential decrease as one moves away from the throat.
+This represents a more realistic scenario, since the exponential damping suppresses the rotation at infinity, leaving a highly rotating spacetime only in the vicinity of the wormhole throat.
 Finally, in Sec.~\ref{sec:conclusion}, we draw our conclusions.
 Throughout this work, we use natural units by setting $\hbar = c = 1$ ($G=\ell_{\rm P}^2=M_{\rm P}^{-2}$) and $\varepsilon_0 = 1/4\pi\,$.
 Furthermore, the fine-structure constant is given by $\alpha=e^2\approx 1/137\,$.